Shir Hever: A Political Economy of the Genocide in Gaza: The Case for Military Embargo (Palestine Talks Spring 2025 – 25/04)

 Venue: Auditorium G, Technicum, Sint-Pietersnieuwstraat 41, 9000 Gent

-Solidarity and Resistance (Palestine Talks spring 2024)
+Solidarity and Resistance (Palestine Talks Spring 2024)

 The Arabic and Islamic Studies section at Ghent University invites you to its second academic event discussing the genocide in Gaza as well as the ongoing escalation of violence in Palestine and the wider region.
 The event will commence on 24 April 2024 with the screening of the documentary film Off Frame aka Revolution Until Victory (2016) by Palestinian filmmaker Mohanad Yaqubi.
 The film offers a critical exploration of themes such as resistance, agency and Palestinian self-representation in historical and contemporary contexts that remain deeply relevant today.